 Silver was immediately moved away from the cat, but it was too late: by then the asthma attack was in full swing, and her inhalers were barely keeping her any relief as she suffered through the flight.
 “When we arrived, my dad took one look at me and said, ‘What happened?’
 He could see I couldn’t breathe.”

 Silver’s travel tale could become far more common.
-As of July, Canada’s largest airline similarly began allowing owners to fly with cats or small dogs.
-In a policy reversal, Air Canada dropped a 2½-year ban on animals in the cabin – a move that has outraged pet-allergic travelers and asthma and allergy organizations, alarmed medical practitioners and spurred the Canadian Lung Association to launch a write-in campaign to bring the issue to the federal government.
+As of July 2009, Canada’s largest airline similarly began allowing owners to fly with cats or small dogs.
+In a policy reversal, Air Canada dropped a 2½-year ban on animals in the cabin – a move that has caused alarm among pet-allergic travelers, asthma organizations and medical practitioners, and it has spurred the Canadian Lung Association to launch a write-in campaign to bring the issue to the federal government.

 At least three million Canadians suffer from asthma and allergies, and with some of the most potentially dangerous allergens being allowed on board, travel options for hundreds of thousands of passengers are becoming more limited.